privacyint/website-guides/guide-steps/en/guide-location-history.md

 # Title #
-A guide to keeping your location history private
+A guide to keeping your mobile phone's location history private

 # Summary #
-Carrying an always-on GPS chip with you on your phone means mobile devices can track your every move and build a profile based on your location history.
-In this guide you will learn how to keep your location history private.
+Carrying your phone with an always-on GPS chip means mobile devices can track your every move and build a profile based on your location history.
+In this guide, we'll take you through steps you can take to keep your location history private.

 # Body #
 In your day-to-day life, your smartphone silently captures and stores a digital footprint of your whereabouts by keeping a *location history*: this history is then used to enhance your mobile experience, such as by aiding in navigation and customizing app experiences according to your location habits.